Joey Barton: Gambling

 In October 2016, Barton was charged with breaking rules relating to gambling on football matches.
 He was accused by the Scottish Football Association of placing 44 bets on matches between 1 July and 15 September 2016.
 In November 2016, he received a one match ban from the Scottish Football Association for breaking the rules on gambling on football matches.
 In December 2016, he was charged with misconduct, with the Football Association claiming he had placed 1,260 bets over the past 10 years.

 On 26 April 2017, Barton received an 18-month ban from football after admitting a Football Association charge in relation to betting.

-Assault charge

-In July 2021, Barton was charged with the assault by beating of a woman at an address in Kew, London in June 2021.
-In March 2022, a court heard that Barton had 'kicked wife in head' and 'grabbed her by throat' in a drunken row, the case being adjourned to 23 June due to a late arrival of emails.
-The case was further delayed until the 30–31 of October, Barton's defense team being set a deadline of two weeks to provide the list of witnesses that they would be presenting and whether or not the victim would be called as a defense witness.
-The case was dismissed on 31 October due to Barton being unable to get a fair trial.